jose-ambrosioo/system_administration_using_linux/README.md

 **SWAP CREATION**

-<br>We created two primary partitions of 512MB sdc3 and sdc4
+We created two primary partitions of 512MB sdc3 and sdc4

-<br>1-Select the option to edit the type of partitions
+1-Select the option to edit the type of partitions
 <br>Command (m for help): t

-<br>2-The partition type “82” was chosen (Hexadecimal value for the partition type “Linux swap/Solaris”)
+2-The partition type “82” was chosen (Hexadecimal value for the partition type “Linux swap/Solaris”)
 <br>Hex code (type L to list codes):82

-<br>After finishing so that the partitions were saved, the corresponding one was chosen option:
+After finishing so that the partitions were saved, the corresponding one was chosen option:
 <br>Command (m for help): w

-<br>Created the Partition File System for SWAP (SWAP Formatting)
+Created the Partition File System for SWAP (SWAP Formatting)
 <br>[root@lombe ~]# mkswap /dev/sdc3
 <br>[root@lombe ~]# mkswap /dev/sdc4

-<br>SWAP memories have been activated
+SWAP memories have been activated
 <br>[root@lombe ~]# swapon /dev/sdc3
 <br>[root@lombe ~]# swapon /dev/sdc4

-<br>So that the SWAP memories are mounted permanently i.e. when starting the machine the “/etc/fstab” file was edited adding the settings at the end of the file
+So that the SWAP memories are mounted permanently i.e. when starting the machine the “/etc/fstab” file was edited adding the settings at the end of the file
 <br>[root@lombe ~]# nano /etc/fstab
 /dev/sdc3 swap swap defaults 0 0
 /dev/sdc4 swap swap defaults 0 0

 **NFSv4**

-<br>Directories were created to share
+Directories were created to share
 <br>[root@lombe ~]# mkdir /local /local/geral /local/financas /local/recursos_humanos
 <br>/local/anuncios_refeitorio
 <br>[root@lombe ~]# mkdir /partilha /partilha/nfs

-<br>Created the same directories on client machines in ways that the mount locations are the same.
+Created the same directories on client machines in ways that the mount locations are the same.

-<br>The directories and machines with which the directories will be shared have been defined
+The directories and machines with which the directories will be shared have been defined
 <br>[root@lombe ~]# nano /etc/exports
 <br>/local/geral/ kwanza(rw,sync,no_root_squash) gazela(rw,sync,no_root_squash)
 <br>/local/financas/ kwanza(rw,sync,no_root_squash)